fortana-co/request.js/README.md

 )
 ~~~

-In the examples above and all the ones that follow, only one of `data`, `error` or `exception` is defined.
+For all responses returned by __request.js__, only one of `data`, `error` or `exception` is defined.

-If there is no connection error, and response status is less than 300, it's `data`, else it's `error`.
+If there is no connection error, and response status is less than 300, it's `data`.
+If status is g.t.e.
+300, it's `error`.
 If there is a connection error or timeout, it's `exception`.

 `rest` consists of a few other attributes in the `Response` object returned by `fetch`: